mindspore-ai/docs/docs/mindspore/source_en/faq/implement_problem.md

 ## Q: How to control the Tensor value printed by the `print` method?

-A: In PyNative dynamic graph mode, you can use numpy native methods such as ` set_ Printoptions ` to control the output value.
+A: In PyNative mode, you can use numpy native methods such as `set_printoptions` to control the output value.
 In the Graph static graph mode, because the `print` method needs to be converted into an operator, the output value cannot be controlled temporarily.
 For specific usage of print operator, see [Reference](https://www.mindspore.cn/docs/en/master/api_python/ops/mindspore.ops.Print.html).
 <br/>

 ## Q: How does `Tensor.asnumpy()` share the underlying storage with Tensor?